Written by Mal Webb

 Such as...

-A whisper, gasp or a sigh
+A whisper, gasp or sigh

 A hissing snake slides by